 In connection with the strategic relationship, OCM purchased an aggregate of 14,571,334 shares of our common stock for an aggregate purchase price of \$219.3 million in our Initial Private Offering and our Second Private Offering.
-As of June 30, 2022, OCM owns 21,129,668 shares of our common stock or approximately 52% of our outstanding shares.
+As of September 30, 2022, OCM owns 21,129,668 shares of our common stock or approximately 52% of our outstanding shares.
 OCM has granted a proxy to us pursuant to which the shares held by OCM will be voted in the same proportion as our other stockholders vote their shares.

 In connection with OCM's commitment, the Company entered into a stockholder agreement, dated December 15, 2016, with OCM, pursuant to which OCM has a right to nominate a member of the Company's Board of Directors for election for so long as OCM holds shares of the Company's common stock in an amount equal to, in the aggregate, at least one-third (33%) of OCM's initial \$125 million capital commitment.
 Brian Laibow, Co-Head of North America & Managing Director Opportunities Funds, serves on the Company's Board of Directors as OCM's director nominee and is considered an interested director.
-OCM also holds a minority interest in RGC and has the right to appoint a member of RGC's board of managers and a member of RGC's investment committee.
-Brian Laibow is OCM's appointee to RGC's board of managers and investment committee.
-OCM also purchased additional equity in RGC in connection with its commitment to the Company.
+OCM also holds a minority interest in RGC and has the right to appoint a member of RGC's board of managers and a member of RGC's local additional equity in RGC in connection with its commitment to the Company.